 There's so much love and joy in that house!
 Let's all hold hands and weep as the Villanueva women sit on the stationary porch swing and watch the sunrise.
 TEARS.

 You gotta love the bonding, right?
 It's too bad Rafael is still unwilling to label Rogelio as dad, even though he gifts Rafael with a Mexican wedding lasso that once belonged to his father.
 Fortunately, Rogelio's spirits were lifted when his social media blows up.
 The This Is Mars pilot dropped and America is in love with Rogelio.
 Dreams do come true, kids!

-Finally, it’s the wedding day!
-Rafael calls Jane to make sure the hair and makeup team have arrived.
-When he asks if the editor liked her new ending of the manuscript, Jane divulges that she didn’t get the updated document to the printer on time.
-Everyone will be reading the previous version and that’s okay because she’s getting married today!
+Finally, it's the wedding day!
+Rafael calls Jane to make sure the hair and makeup team has arrived.
+When he asks if the editor liked her new ending of the manuscript, Jane divulges that she didn't get the updated document to the printer on time.
+Everyone will be reading the previous version and that's okay because she's getting married today!

 It's not okay with Rafael.
 He grabs Jane's flash drive and hauls his cute butt to the printer.
 Thirty minutes later, he and the employee embrace in camaraderie for a job well done.
 He rushes back to his car and is stopped by the barrier that inhibits vehicles from coming in or going out without a ticket.

 Of course, the arm is broken, so Rafael slams his car right through it.
 And of course, a cop pulls him over and arrests him.
 He calls Jane, who is more than happy to pick up her beau from the police station.
 What a romantic gesture!

 Her Uber driver can't get to her thanks to a pesky marathon, so Jane hops a bus.
 She offers the driver $5,000 and each person on the bus $200 to skip their stops in lieu of going directly to the police station.
 Thank you book advance!
 And thank you kind people of Miami.